 Constructing such a barrier is not a new idea.
 About 700 miles of the nearly 2,000-mile-long US southern border already had fences, walls or other barricades in place when Trump took office.
 However, no other president has placed so much emphasis on constructing border barriers.

-Chants of “Build that wall!” have been ubiquitous at Trump rallies since at least May 2016, when he egged on a Phoenix, Arizona crowd that had started the chant.
+Chants of “Build that wall!” have been ubiquitous at Trump rallies since at least May 2016.
 Throughout his 2016 campaign, Trump repeatedly stated that constructing the massive wall would cause no hardship for US taxpayers, because Mexico would pay for it:

 Former Mexican President Vicente Fox famously responded in 2016 that there was no way Mexico would “pay for that f—ing wall”.
 Fox has repeated the assertion many times since then, but more importantly, Mexico has held true to his words, not contributing any funds toward the US border wall project.

 More recently, Trump has claimed that Mexico will “pay for the wall indirectly” through gains made by the US in the United States-Mexico-Canada Agreement (USMCA), a trade deal signed by the leaders of all three countries in 2018.